 This project contains a set of SQLCLR User-defined Aggregate functions (SQLCLR UDAs) that collectively offer similar functionality to the MySQL GROUP_CONCAT function.
 There are multiple functions to ensure the best performance based on the functionality

 MySQL offers an aggregate function that will concatenate grouped strings into a delimited list.
-There are many ways to accomplish the same result on SQL Server using various T-SQL methods, the most efficient of which seems to be using XML functionality built
+There are many ways to accomplish the same result on SQL Server using various T-SQL methods, the most efficient of those native methods seems to be using XML

-into T-SQL, however none of the pure T-SQL solutions offer as expressive a syntax as these SQLCLR UDAs.
-An extensive set of performance tests were carried out and the SQLCLR UDAs in this project are comparable in terms of performance to the T-SQL
+functionality built into T-SQL, however none of the native T-SQL solutions offer as expressive a syntax as these SQLCLR UDAs.
+An extensive set of performance tests were carried out and the SQLCLR UDAs in this project are comparable in terms of performance

-XML PATH and XML PATH, TYPE methods.
+to the T-SQL XML PATH and XML PATH, TYPE methods.
 In some scenarios the SQLCLR UDAs performed best (least CPU and elapsed time) and in other scenarios the T-SQL XML methods performed best.
-Overall performance is comparable between the SQLCLR UDAs
+Overall performance is comparable between

 In Microsoft SQL Server 2008 R2 Books Online the example presented for a SQLCLR UDA is an aggregate named Concatenate that offers similar functionality to MySQL's built-in GROUP_CONCAT function.
 The article resides